 Summary of citizen participation process/efforts made to broaden citizen participation.
-Summarize citizen participation process and how it impacted goal-setting
+Summarize citizen participation process and how it impacted goal setting

-ACDS prepared the Local Fiscal Year 2023 Action Plan on behalf of Anne Arundel County in accordance with 24 CFR Part 91 and the County Citizen Participation Plan.
+ACDS prepared the Local Fiscal Year 2024 Action Plan on behalf of Anne Arundel County in accordance with 24 CFR Part 91 and the County Citizen Participation Plan.
 The initial Consolidated Plan was developed in consultation with representatives from a wide variety of agencies and individuals who might influence or be affected by its implementation.
-The planning process for the Action Plan involves ongoing consultation and information gathering from a variety of entities throughout the year as staff participates in community meetings, and provide opportunities for public participation.
-During the Local Fiscal Year 2023 Action Plan and budget planning process, ACDS held two public hearings - one on October 28, 2021 and one on February 24, 2022, which enabled citizens and other stakeholders to participate in the budget process.
+The planning process for the Action Plan involves ongoing consultation and information gathering from a variety of entities throughout the year as staff participates in community meetings and provide opportunities for public participation.
+During the Local Fiscal Year 2024 Action Plan and budget planning process, ACDS held two public hearings - one on October 27, 2022, and one on February 23, 2023, which enabled citizens and other stakeholders to participate in the budget process.

-Notice of both public hearings were circulated in The Capital Gazette newspapers, and on the ACDS website.
-All notices indicated that special accommodations, such as providing sign and/or foreign language interpreters, could be made available if needed.
-Concurrently, an email notice was sent to the Housing and Community Development Stakeholder list inviting them to attend both hearings.
+Notice of both public hearings was circulated in The Capital Gazette newspaper, and on the ACDS website.
+All notices indicated that special accommodation, such as providing sign and/or foreign language interpreters, could be made available if needed.
+Concurrently, an e-mail notice was sent to the Housing and Community Development Stakeholder list inviting them to attend both hearings.
 An e-mail notice was also sent to the Housing and Community Development Stakeholder list inviting them to provide feedback on the draft Action Plan.
-Notice of availability of the draft Plan was published on Wednesday, April 27, 2022 in the Capital Gazette newspapers.
-In addition, the draft Plan was made available for download from the ACDS website on Tuesday, April 26, 2022, with hard copies being available upon request.
-Public comments were received through Friday, May 27, 2022 at 5:00 p.m.
+Notice of availability of the draft Plan will be published on Saturday April 22, 2023, in The Capital Gazette newspaper.
+In addition, the draft Plan was made available for download from the ACDS website on Friday, April 21, 2023, with hard copies being available upon request.
+Public comments were received through Friday, May 22, 2023, at 5:00 p.m.
 This citizen participation process has provided ample time for all interested parties and stakeholders to review the draft Plan and offer comments, reactions, and input.

-In addition, established groups - such as the Anne Arundel Affordable Housing Coalition, the Homeless Coalition, and the Regional Fair Housing Group - meet on a regular basis and provided information to assist with the development of the Action Plan.
+In addition, established groups - such as the Anne Arundel Affordable Housing Coalition, the Homeless Coalition, and the Regional Fair Housing Group - meet on a regular basis and provide information to assist with the development of the Action Plan.
 Staff also attends community meetings in the Neighborhood Revitalization Areas which include Brooklyn Park, Glen Burnie and Severn communities to assess needs in those areas.
-ACDS, through its Eviction Prevention, Property Rehabilitation, Homeownership Counseling, Foreclosure Prevention Counseling and Financial Literacy Programs, meet regularly with many low and moderate income households, enabling staff to assess the needs of the community.
+ACDS, through its Eviction Prevention, Property Rehabilitation, Homeownership Counseling, Foreclosure Prevention Counseling and Financial Literacy Programs, meet regularly with many low- and moderate-income households, enabling staff to assess the needs of the community.
 These frequent consultations provide a rich context in which ACDS can continue to provide a straightforward planning and implementation process.
 Despite the ongoing Coronavirus pandemic, these meetings and engagements have continued virtually.